 - Ensure financial controls are established

-How do you get the most $ for your business?
+How do you get the most $ from the sale of businesses?

 Answer: There are two main areas you can focus on to maximize the value of your business: accounting practices and business operations.